DarkMatter68/satcb/README.md

 + ansible-engine

-+ python-dns (used for performing a pre-check on the satellite server hostnmae)
++ python-dns (used for performing a pre-check on the satellite server hostname)